sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/01_shared-contexts/04_java/shared-contexts-java.md

 glue.contexts().update("app-styling", Collections.singletonMap("backgroundColor", "red"));
 ```

 If the key you pass in the `Map` object exists in the shared context object, it will be overwritten with the new value.
-If it does not exist, it will be created.
+If it doesn't exist, it will be created.
 If the value of a key in the `Map` you pass to `glue.contexts().update()` is `null`, then that key will be deleted from the shared context object.

 Let's say you have subscribed to a shared context named `"app-styling"`, which already has two entries - `"backgroundColor", "red"` and `"alternativeColor", "yellow"`.
 In the example below:
 - `"backgroundColor"` will be overwritten with a new value - `"blue"`;